loganmhb/cliodb/README.md

 In the future, this will enable querying the database *as of* some earlier point in time, leaving an auditable trail of changes to the DB.

-You can add a number of attributes about the same entity more concisely using this dictionary-style syntax:
+You can simultaneously create a new entity and add a number of attributes about it using this dictionary-style syntax:

     {name "Logan" github:username "loganmhb" project "Logos"}